Ranking Every MLB Owner, From Worst to First

 Originally, the Padres ranked much closer to the bottom for no other reason than their 12-year playoff drought.
 When Ron Fowler signed off on free-agent Manny Machado in the 2018 offseason, that moved the Fowler and the Padres up the list, if not the standings.

-20. David Glass, Kansas City Royals
+20. John Sherman, Kansas City Royals

-Purchase price: $96 million
+Purchase price: $1 billion

 Current team value: $1.25 billion

-World Series titles: 1 (2015)
+World Series titles: None

-Bottom Line: David Glass, Kansas City Royals
+Bottom Line: John Sherman, Kansas City Royals

 19. Bob Castellini, Cincinnati Reds